Blocked Toilet: When to Call a Professional

-Next to killing a spider, fixing a clogged toilet is a household job no one wants to have.
-Unfortunately, it is a duty that must be performed from time to time; no pun intended.
+Every person has had an experience trying to keep their toilet from overflowing after burrito night or something similar.
+It happens to the best of us.
+Even high-tech toilets get backed up while blasting tunes from their Bluetooth speakers.
+Fixing a blocked toilet is a rough job no one wants to have.
+Unfortunately, it is a duty that must be performed from time to time.
 The real issue is knowing when a plunger just won’t be enough to get the job done, and when it’s time to call in the professional plumber.Beating the Blockage Yourself

 4 Reasons to Call a Professional Plumber